ottojo/GPU_Programming/Summary/pixel.md

 This technique produces suboptimal results especially for shallow viewing angles.
-Another technique is presented by *Parallax Mapping*:
+A different implementation is less accurate but produces fewer artifacts:

-In parallax mapping, the texel is always displaced by the height at the original texel.
+Here, the texel is always displaced by the height at the original texel.
 This may not be a very accurate approximation, but is free of the artifacts at shallow viewing angles.

-### Iterative Methods for Rendering Texture Geometry
+### Iterative Methods for Rendering Texture Geometry: Relief Mapping
 Here, the true intersection between the view ray and the surface defined in the texture will be calculated.
 Compared to the previous examples, this correctly renders a texture based height